-We believe in seeking and attracting scientific and clinical leaders in the field of cardiovascular medicine as well as infectious diseases to provide counsel and support our growth.
-We have established two separate Scientific Advisory Boards for MAT2203 and MAT2501, respectively, which consist of individuals who are experts in their chosen fields and recipients of many academic honors and awards.
+We believe in seeking and attracting scientific and clinical leaders in the field of infectious diseases to provide counsel and support our growth.
+We have established a Scientific Advisory Board for MAT2203 which consists of individuals who are experts in their chosen fields and recipients of many academic honors and awards.